toufeeque-ahmed/SQL-music_saless/README.md

 LIMIT 10;

-/* Q3: Return all the track names that have a song length longer than the average song length.
+**Q8: Return all the track names that have a song length longer than the average song length.
 Return the Name and Milliseconds for each track.
-Order by the song length with the longest songs listed first. */
+Order by the song length with the longest songs listed first.**

 SELECT name,miliseconds
 FROM track